-Based on this initial status assessment, it was concluded that flows in Lower Shell Creek are currently below the proposed minimum flows for the creek.
-The District identified multiple recovery projects that would individually or collectively prevent the Lower Shell Creek minimum flows from being violated due to consumptive uses of water.
-The identified recovery projects included the use of a Reverse Osmosis Project (RO Project) that allows for blending of water from the City of Punta Gorda's Water Treatment and Reverse Osmosis plants, and the PRMRWSA Regional Integrated Loop System Phase 1 Interconnect Project (Phase 1 Interconnect Project), which connects the PRMRWSA Peace River Water Treatment Facility and City of Punta Gorda Shell Creek Water Treatment Plant.
-Initially identified recovery projects also included development of a bypass facility for moving water past Hendrickson Dam.
+At the time of this initial assessment, the District identified two recovery projects that would individually or in combination prevent the Lower Shell Creek minimum flows from being violated due to consumptive water use.
+The projects are the cooperatively-funded Punta Gorda Reverse Osmosis (RO) Water Treatment Facility Project N780 (RO Project), and the PRMRWSA Regional Loop Phase 1 Interconnect Project N734/N416 (Phase 1 Interconnect Project), which connects the PRMRWSA Peace River Water Treatment Facility and City of Punta Gorda Shell Creek Water Treatment Plant.
+Both projects were anticipated to minimize reliance on the Shell Creek flows when water in the reservoir is insufficient to meet both minimum flows and allow for blending of water to ensure that the City will meet future water demands and the secondary maximum TDS drinking water standard for finished water.